-Among the many ways to purchase and consume Azure resources are Azure low priority VMs.
+Among the many ways to purchase and consume Azure resources are Azure low priority VMs and Spot VMs.
 These virtual machines are compute instances allocated from spare capacity, offered at a highly discounted rate compared to “on demand” VMs.
 This means they can be a great option for cost savings – for the right workloads.
 And we love cost savings!
-Here’s what you need to know about this purchasing option.
+Here’s what you need to know about these purchasing options.

-The great part about these virtual machines is the price: it’s quite attractive with a fixed discount of 60-80% compared to on-demand.
-The “low priority” part means that these VMs can be “evicted” for higher priority jobs, which makes them suitable for fault-tolerant applications such as batch processing, rendering, testing, some dev/test workloads, containerized applications, etc.
+The great part about both of these options is the price.
+Depending on the options selected, you can get a discount of up to 90% compared to the pay-as-you-go price.
+However, this is in exchange for the possibility that these VMs will be “evicted” when Azure needs the capacity, which makes them suitable for fault-tolerant applications such as batch processing, rendering, testing, some dev/test workloads, containerized applications, etc.

-Low priority VMs are available through Azure Batch and VM scale sets.
+There are two key things to know about Low Priority VMs.
+The first is that they are only available through Azure Batch, Azure’s tool for running large-scale parallel and high-performance computing jobs through a pool of compute nodes (VMs).
 Through Azure Batch, you can run jobs and tasks across compute pools called “batch pools”.
 Since batch jobs consist of discrete tasks run using multiple VMs, they are a good fit to take advantage of low priority VMs.

 When it comes to eviction, you have two policy options to choose between: